The best vegan alternatives & substitutes

 Beans and legumes

 Meat alternatives aside, sometimes you can’t beat the classics.
-Beans and legumes of all varieties, like red kidney, black beans and chickpeas are essential additions to any diet, whether you’re adding them into a chili con carne, burritos, or even burgers.
-In fact, one of the very best protein alternatives you can pack into your diet are lentils.
+Beans and legumes of all varieties, like red kidney, black beans and chickpeas, are essential to any diet, whether adding them to chilli con carne, burritos, or burgers.
+In fact, one of the very best protein alternatives you can pack into your diet is lentils.
 Drop these into soups, stews, curries and salads for a tasty protein addition.

 Dairy alternatives